auth0-sandbox/auth0-application-development/module04-instructions.md

 ## Dependencies

-* The Auth0 ACME Financial Management application configuration from Module 01
+* The Auth0 ACME Financial Management client configuration from Module 01
 * The Auth0 ACME FM Backend API configuration from Module 02
 * *certificates/localhost-cert-key.pem* and *certificates/localhost-cert.pem* created in Module 02
 * The certificate authority file path in the .env file at the top of the project, created in Module 02
+* The Auth0 ACME Financial Management client Private Key JWT configuration from Module 03.
 * The Private Key JWT certificates created in Module 03.
-* If you relaunch this lab in a new GitHub Codespace update the callback URLs in the Auth0 application configuration erver.
+* If you relaunch this lab in a new GitHub Codespace update the callback URLs in the Auth0 client configuration.

 ## Synopsis